Are Europeans abandoned to populism?

 Question: ″Which of these two political systems would you prefer to govern your country?″

-″A political system based on a strong man who does not have to worry about Parliament or elections″
+Response: ″A political system based on a strong man who does not have to worry about Parliament or elections″

 Base: EU countries